"The Graves Are Walking: The Great Famine and the Saga

 In his new and well-received book, "The Graves Are Walking: The Great Famine and the Saga of the Irish People," researcher John Kelly offers a tantalizing clue to the Irish presence here.
 His detailed history focuses on three terrible years on the agricultural island: from the harvest season of 1845, through that of 1847.
 As the years of starvation and disease stole the lives of 1.1 million Irish, another 2 million chose to leave home, crossing the Irish Sea to Liverpool, where most of the trans-Atlantic ships began their journeys.
 When America and Canada began to panic at the diseased refugee populations arriving at their ports, they framed economic and legal barriers to slow the tide.
 All things considered, it was easier and less expensive to reach Canada.
 Then, for the sake of climate, jobs, and the chance to reconnect with shreds of family, Irish refugees slipped across the border, and Vermont was one of the receiving states.

 But that’s about all you’ll find of "local news" in this 400-page volume.
-Written in fluid narrative style, and without notes to

 Kelly demonstrates that although, at first, so much food was shipped to England that the blighted potato crop tore away the only sustenance that working Irish people had, there was no initial intent to starve or crush the peasant-based farm system on the Emerald Isle.
 Eventually the food shipped to Ireland in the final year of the famine outweighed what was taken away.